unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 Oh yea!
 We rooted Kioptrix 3!

-Overall this level of Kioptrix was way harder then the two other ones that we did.
+Overall this level of Kioptrix was way harder than the two other ones that we did.
 Initially some basic SQL Injection knowledge was required to be able to exploit the web application.
 The privilege escalation also required some decent knowledge of Linux and different vectors that we can attack to exploit our privileges.

 Either way, Google is always your friend and you can find anything on there.
-So if you ever get stuck on something, Google it first before you read write-ups - trust me - you learn better this way.
+So if you ever get stuck on something, Google it first before you read write-ups - trust me - you'll learn better this way.

 Thanks for reading!